intervene-EU-H2020/synthetic_data/algorithms/phenotype/README.md

 # Phenotype generation algorithm

-# There are some changes in parameters.
+# !There are some changes in parameters.
 I will update this readme on Monday, hopefully #

 _"Working code" for phenotype generation, subject to further updates._